ndd21/PHYS281/docs/demo-terminal.md

     ![Linux terminal](img/linuxterminal.png)

-Within a terminal the line you input commands onto is called the @(command line) and it starts with some characters called the @(command prompt):
+Within a terminal, the line you input commands onto is called the @(command line) and it starts with some characters called the @(command prompt):

 === "Windows"